mariannazhang/PowerPoint-auto-coding/readme.md

 - `_advance2`: Advances 2 slides.
 Useful for jumping slides during 2-step contingent measures.

 2 important macros everyone will need to use:
-- `Setup`: Initializes `data`, sets the session as "in progress", collects some setup info via a UserForm.
-Customize this macro's associated UserForm based on your study specifics and what setup info you want researchers to input. `Setup` also writes setup info to Excel by calling `inProgress_SaveToExcel`, so you can setup and quit slideshow if you'd like before your participant arrives.
+- `Setup`: Initializes `data`, collects some setup info via a UserForm, sets "in_progress" as "yes", and writes setup info to Excel by calling `inProgress_SaveToExcel`, so you can setup and quit slideshow if you'd like before your participant arrives.
+  - Customize this macro's associated UserForm based on your study specifics and what setup info you want researchers to input.
 - `SaveToExcel_end`: Calls the function `SaveToExcel`, which saves the scripting dictionary `data` to the Excel datasheet `data.xlsx` by:
   - Finding the datasheet `data.xlsx`.
   - If header row is empty, assigns the `key`s in the order they were collected.